-3. When is it required of SARS to determine the status of a person?
+4. When is it required of SARS to determine the status of a person?

-- 3.1 As stated in paragraph 2.2 of this Note, there are two instances in the Fourth Schedule where it has to be determined whether a person is an employee as opposed to an independent contractor or vice versa. - 3.2 Where the provisions of exclusionary subparagraph (ii) of the definition of "remuneration" are applicable, it is the responsibility of the employer to determine whether or not the payments are subject to employees' tax.
-Not only is this responsibility set by the provisions of the Fourth Schedule, but it is also the employer that is in the best position to evaluate the facts and the actual situation. - 3.3 A SARS branch office is not permitted to consider applications from persons, apparently falling into paragraph (a) of the definition of "employee", for confirmation as an independent contractor under exclusionary subparagraph (ii) of the definition of "remuneration".
-In the past certain branch offices were issuing a "letter of independence" based on the face value of a written application (often inappropriately made on Form IRP 30A, which is only intended for use in labour broker determinations).
+As stated in 3, there are two instances in the Fourth Schedule where it has to be determined whether a person is an employee as opposed to an independent contractor or vice versa.

+Where the provisions of exclusionary subparagraph (ii) of the definition of the term "remuneration" are applicable, it is the responsibility of the employer to determine whether or not the payments are subject to employees' tax.
+Not only is this responsibility set by the provisions of the Fourth Schedule, but it is also the employer that is in the best position to evaluate the facts and the actual situation.

+A SARS branch office is not permitted to consider applications from persons, apparently falling into paragraph (a) of the definition of an "employee", for confirmation as an independent contractor under exclusionary subparagraph (ii) of the definition of the term "remuneration".
+In the past certain branch offices were issuing a "Letter of Independence" based on the face-value of a written application (often inappropriately made on Form IRP 30A, which is only intended for use in labour broker determinations).
 This is no longer done.
-Annexure E of this Note contains a letter that must be issued to these applicants. - 3.4 An employer who has incorrectly determined that a worker is an independent contractor is liable for the employees' tax that should have been deducted, as well as the concomitant penalties and interest. - 3.5 Where a labour broker makes an application [on Form IRP 30(a)] for an exemption certificate, it is the statutory duty of SARS to evaluate the status of the labour broker in terms of paragraph 2(5) of the Fourth Schedule.
-For more information in this regard, refer to Circular Minute No. 2/2001 on the SARS website. - 3.6 A number of operational procedures have been put in place over the years to facilitate the process of considering the status of a labour broker.
-These are contained in Circular Minute No. 40 of 1992 (which included a brochure "Tax Guidance for Independent Contractors and Labour Brokers"), Circular Minute No. 40 of 1995 as well as a Minute addressed to SARS branch offices dated 8 April 1993.
-These documents were made available to SARS branch offices only.
+Annexure E of this Note contains a letter that must be issued to these applicants.

+An employer who has incorrectly determined that a worker is an independent contractor is liable for the employees' tax that should have been deducted, as well as the concomitant penalties and interest.
+The employer has the right to recover the tax paid from the employee.

-4. The statutory tests
+5. The statutory tests

-4.1 The exclusionary subparagraph (ii) of the definition of "remuneration" provides three statutory tests to conclusively deem a person not to be an independent contractor for employees' tax purposes.
-The tests are listed under paragraphs (aa) and (bb) of exclusionary subparagraph.
+The exclusionary subparagraph (ii) of the definition of the term "remuneration" provides two statutory tests to conclusively deem a person not to be an independent contractor for employees' tax purposes.

-- 4.2 The tests provide for a deeming provision that a person shall not carry on a trade independently if - the worker is subject to the control of any other person as to the manner in which the worker's duties are or will be performed, or as to the hours of work (for purposes of this test the comments relating to "control" under paragraph 7.1.1 below would be relevant); or - the worker is subject to the supervision of any other person as to the manner in which the worker's duties are or will be performed, or as to the hours of work (for purposes of this test the comments relating to "supervision" under paragraph 7.2.1 below would be relevant); or - > the amounts paid or payable for the worker's services consist of or include earnings of any description which are payable at regular daily, weekly, monthly or other intervals (for purposes of this test the comments relating to "payment regime" under paragraph 7.1.2 below would be relevant). - 4.3 Where any of these tests apply positively, the recipient of the remuneration is deemed not to be an independent contractor and the remuneration so received is, therefore, not excluded from remuneration. - 4.4 It is not necessary for all three tests to be applicable in a particular situation.
-The application of only one of them would trigger the deeming provision. - 4.5 Where any of these tests apply positively it is not necessary to consult the common law dominant impression test for purposes of determining whether an amount is excluded from or included in "remuneration".
+The tests provide for a deeming provision that a person shall not carry on a trade independently if the services or duties are required to be performed mainly at the premises of the client and -

+- the worker is subject to the control of any other person as to the manner in which the worker's duties are or will be performed, or as to the hours of work (for purposes of this test the comments relating to "control" under 9.1.1 would be relevant); or - the worker is subject to the supervision of any other person as to the manner in which the worker's duties are or will be performed, or as to the hours of work (for purposes of this test the comments relating to "supervision" under 9.2.1 would be relevant).

+Where any of these tests apply positively, the independent contractor is deemed not to be an independent contractor and the amount so received by him or her is, therefore, not excluded from remuneration.

+It is not necessary for both tests to be applicable in a particular situation.
+The application of only one of them would trigger the deeming provision.

+Where any of these tests apply positively it is not necessary to consult the common law dominant impression test for purposes of determining whether an amount is excluded from or included in "remuneration".